wilhelmer/mkdocs-localsearch/README.md

 A MkDocs plugin to make the native "search" plugin work locally (file:// protocol).

+> :warning: Plugin not working anymore?
+On Nov 3, 2022, the URL given in steps 5 and 6 below changed from "iframe-worker/polyfill" to "iframe-worker/shim".
+Update `theme/main.html` if necessary.

-**NOTE:** This plugin only works with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
+This plugin only works with the [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) theme.
 If you need support for other themes, feel free to create a pull request.

 ## Installation (Material v7 or v8)